sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - A representation optimised for public data dissemination and similar, and for usage in common statistical software
 - A representation optimised for creating pivot tables in spreadsheets applications

-All representations offered by SDMX-CSV are based on the RFC 4180, which defines a common format and MIME Type for CSV files.

 ##	RFC 4180: A common format for CSV files
-In order to benefit from best practices, SDMX-CSV is based on the rules defined in the [RFC 4180](https://tools.ietf.org/html/rfc4180).
+In order to benefit from best practices, SDMX-CSV is based on the rules defined in the [RFC 4180](https://tools.ietf.org/html/rfc4180), which defines a common format and MIME Type for CSV files.
 It is advised to read the (very short) RFC for a full list of requirements but, in a nutshell, the RFC defines rules such as:
 - How the CSV file should be structured (the RFC specifies that all records must have an identical structure, like when using an SDMX "flat" representation for data);
 - When double-quotes should be used and how to escape them when needed;
 - How spaces should be handled;